plumatic/plumbing/README.md

 (thrown?
 Throwable (stats-eager {:ys [1 2 3]}))
 ```

-We can also modify and extend stats-graph using ordinary operations on maps.
+If we want to add another step to `stats-graph` computation, we can do so simply using ordinary operations on maps:

 ```clojure
 (def extended-stats-graph